zendiy-mgos/zbutton/README.md

 ```c
 int mgos_zbutton_press_duration_get(struct mgos_zbutton *handle);
 ```
-Returns how long the button has been pressed (in milliseconds).
-Returns `0` if the button is not pressed (long-press).
+Returns how long the button has been long-pressed, in milliseconds.
+Returns `0` if the button is not long-pressed anymore.

 |Parameter||
 |--|--|